 If you are an individual - support the campaign by liking and sharing messages from @nokelpdreding on Facebook and keep informed of what is happening.
 Write to MPs and MSPs.

 LETTER FROM THE EDITOR

-Once again my thanks go to Anne and Miya for helping to stick labels on envelopes and to Nicky for assisting with the printing this month.
+Once again my thanks go to helpers Anne and Miya for sticking address and postage labels on to the subscription envelopes and to Morag and Ewen for assisting with the printing this month.

 ISLE OF MUCK

 Returning to the island with my new knee after heavy delays due to Storm Callum and associated weather events.
 It was Saturday 13th afternoon Loch Nevis and soon after her arrival we were told that the run was cancelled.
 Consternation among the 50 or so passengers almost all of whom were travelling to Eigg.
 A tribute to Eigg's success as a visitor destination!
 As usual it was Arisaig Marine who sailed to the rescue.
 The Sheerwater set out in the gathering darkness under relief skipper Christopher Dyer and most of the stranded passengers were able to reach their destination with only a few hours delay.
 Jenny and I sought refuge in the Arisaig Hotel and were able to return next morning courtesy of Isle of Muck Shooting Estate on Briscoe.

 Shooting has been the major event on Muck with parties coming and going and Sheerwater doing four charters each week, mainly with Ronnie or Charlie in command.
 Plenty of dressed birds available for those looking for a change of diet.